 Signs of pioneer life are everywhere on this 81.5-mile Scenic Byway, from the Wildrose Charcoal Kilns to Harmony Borax Works and the ghost towns of Panamint City and Rhyolite.
 Sand dunes and salt flats change color and shape as the sun rises and sets, and the stars in the night sky are spectacular.

 22. Farmlandia Farm Loop

 Tour 17 Oregon farms, from the world headquarters of Bob’s Red Mill to small family wineries and produce stands, on a self-guided tour on the rural roads southeast of downtown Portland.
-Stop by herb farms, bakeries, farmers markets, and field-to-fork restaurants along the route, or sign up online for a cooking class.
-Peak season for produce is from June through October.
+Stop by herb farms, bakeries, farmers’ markets, and field-to-fork restaurants along the route, or sign up online for a cooking class.
+The peak season for produce is from June through October.